wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-hpcpack-cluster-rdma.md

 # Set up a Windows RDMA cluster with HPC Pack instances to run MPI applications

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 This article shows you how to set up a Windows RDMA cluster in Azure with [Microsoft HPC Pack](https://technet.microsoft.com/zh-cn/library/cc514029) to run parallel Message Passing Interface (MPI) applications.
 When you set up Windows Server-based instances to run in an HPC Pack cluster, MPI applications communicate efficiently over a low latency, high throughput network in Azure that is based on remote direct memory access (RDMA) technology.

-If you want to run MPI workloads on Linux VMs that access the Azure RDMA network, see [Set up a Linux RDMA cluster to run MPI applications](/documentation/articles/virtual-machines-linux-cluster-rdma).
+If you want to run MPI workloads on Linux VMs that access the Azure RDMA network, see [Set up a Linux RDMA cluster to run MPI applications](/documentation/articles/virtual-machines-linux-classic-rdma-cluster/).

 ## HPC Pack cluster deployment options
 Microsoft HPC Pack is a recommended tool to create Windows Server-based HPC clusters in Azure.
 HPC Pack provides an efficient way to run Windows-based MPI applications that access the RDMA network in Azure.
 HPC Pack includes a runtime environment for the Microsoft implementation of the Message Passing Interface for Windows (MSMPI).